NAL-i5K/I5KNAL_OGS/lib/gff3_to_fasta/README.md

     - translation from 64 combitions of codons
     - translation from codons with IUB Depiction
     - translation from mRNA (U contained) or CDS (T, instead of U contained)

+## Quick start
+Sequences extraction based on genome annotation file in GFF3 format might generate incorrect sequences if the GFF3 file contain certain errors.
+This program can automatically validate GFF3 format and list the detected errors for users along with the extracted seuqences by simple command as follows.

+`python gff3_to_fasta.py -g sample_input/annotations3.gff -f sample_input/sample.fa -st cds -d simple -o sample_output`

+If you would like to ignore QC step for checking errors in gff file, you can use the bellow command.

+`python gff3_to_fasta.py -g sample_input/annotations3.gff -f sample_input/sample.fa -st cds -d simple -o sample_output -noQC`

+If you would like to incorporte a specfic method in `gff3_to_fata` into other python script, bollow is a suggested script.

+`
+import gff3_to_fasta

+seq = 'GTGGCTCGTTTGATTGAACAAATATGTACTAACCCAGTTGGATTATCTGGATCTGGATTTTTTCTGGTGACAAAGAATTTTCTACTTCAGATGGCAGGAACGATAGTTACATTTGAACTGATGCTGTTTCAATTTGCCCCAGTAAATGCACAGCAAAAACCCATGAAGTCATATGACTGTATTTAA'

+gff3_to_fasta.translator(seq)
+`